tjtg/zarrflask/README.md

 Useful, but not required:
 - netCDF4 - reading data from netCDF files
-- dask - parallel and lazy array loading and computation
+- dask - parallel and lazy array loading and computation, used for example arrays in `data.py`

 ## Known issues